Hybrid Apps vs Native Apps: What’s the Difference?

 Hybrid development lets you write code that will work on many different platforms.
 This is done by combining the best features of both web app(s) and native apps.

 Hybrid mobile app(s) support all the built-in features of a mobile device.
-For example, camera, fingerprint sensor, file storage, etc. Because of a single codebase, hybrid apps are cheaper to develop.
+For example, cameras, fingerprint sensors, file storage, etc. Because of a single codebase, hybrid apps are cheaper to develop.

 Hybrid apps are built by combining a web view with different pieces that may be submitted to app stores.
 This gives the illusion of two applications, yet there is only one